dexset/descore/doc/des/math/linear/matrix.md

 m.sliceWidth( 1 ); // -> mat3xD [[4],[5],[6]]
 ```

-All matrix support setting rows and cols,
+All matrixes support rows and cols setting,
 and can return one dim matrix from row and cols

 ```d